 - ITIL 4 Strategist Direct, Plan and Improve.

 These modules are designed for IT professionals who want the technical and practical knowledge to run solid, IT-enabled teams, services, and workflows.
-If you want to become a ITIL 4 Strategic Leader or Managing Professional, you must complete all of the modules.
-Once you do, you will better know what is ITIL.
+If you want to become an ITIL 4 Strategic Leader or Managing Professional, you must complete all the modules.
+Once you do, you will have a much more solid grasp on what ITIL is and what it does.

 There are a handful of widely accepted ITIL implementation practices.
 They are best summed up as follows: